open-telemetry/opentelemetry-dotnet/docs/logs/correlation/README.md

 # Correlate Logs with Traces

-Starting from `ILogger` version `5.0`, logs can be correlated with distributed tracing by enriching each log entry with the information from the enclosing `Activity`.
+Starting from `Microsoft.Extensions.Logging` version `5.0`, logs can be correlated with distributed tracing by enriching each log entry with the information from the enclosing `Activity`.
 This can be achieved by enabling the `ActivityTrackingOptions`:

 ```csharp
 using var loggerFactory = LoggerFactory.Create(builder =>